 When you wake up

 You may spend a short time in an intensive care or high-dependency unit (HDU) after your operation.
 You will be closely watched before returning to the ward.
-When you wake up, you will have some tubes attached to your body.
+When you wake up, you may have some tubes attached to your body.
 The type of tubes will depend on the type of surgery you had.
 Don’t be alarmed as they are normal after surgery.

 Drips, drains and tubes

 - Intravenous (IV) drip: A drip will be put into a vein in your arm.
 This will give you fluids until you are able to take fluids by mouth again.
+You may also be given antibiotics to prevent infection.

 - Epidural: You may have a thin tube called an epidural in your back.
 This is to help relieve any pain you might have.